Clan Logan: Clan Logan Society International

+The original Clan Logan Society was founded in 1913 by Thomas Logan, Esq., Provost of Partick, in Glasgow.
+Two successful Clan Logan Gatherings were held in Glasgow in 1913 and 1914.
+But with the advent of World War I, Clan Gatherings were placed in abeyance.
+Many clansmen laid down their lives for king and country during this war and so the original Society disbanded.

+The new Clan Logan Society International was established in 2002 under the leadership of Vernon E. Logan of North Carolina, USA, to carry on the efforts of the original Society.
+Vernon led this reformation of the Society nobly, and with a passion for a successful future of Clan Logan.

+In 2018, at the unexpected death of Vernon, James C. Logan was confirmed the second President of the Society by the Board of Directors in accordance with the bylaws of the Society.
+Under James' leadership, the Society experienced exponential growth in membership and now includes members from Scotland to the USA, to Guam, New Zealand, and Australia.
+The Society also maintains a close affiliation with the Clan Logan Society of Canada with its Commissioner, Steven Logan, serving on the Society’s Board of Directors for nearly a decade.

+The Chief Restoration Project

+Clan Logan currently does not have a Chief of Name and Arms.
+After an exhaustive search failed to produce a hereditary heir, it has been decided to have a Family Convention in Edinburgh Scotland.
+It will be held in April 2025 and supervised by the Court of the Lord Lyon King of Arms.
+The purpose of the convention is to confirm a Commander to represent the Logan Family and Clan.
+The main role of the Commander will be to find a living heir to title the Chief of Name and Arms of Logan.

 Shared tartans

 Today both clans Logan and MacLennan share the same tartan.
 This tartan was first recorded in 1831 by the historian James Logan, in his book The Scottish Gaël.
 Later in 1845 The Clans of the Scottish Highlands was published, which consisted of text from Logan, accompanied by illustrations from R. R. McIan.
 This work was the first which showed the MacLennan's sharing the same tartan as the Logans.
 The text on the history of Clan Logan pointed to an ancient link between the Logans and MacLennans.
 The plate for MacLennan, shows a man from this clan wearing the Logan tartan, but no name is given to it unlike every other clan tartan shown.
 Given the style of writing at the time and subtleties used by both the artist and writer, this is not a surprise and allows them to pay homage to the story of the origin of MacLennan.
-Until the early nineteenth century there was no such thing as "clan tartans".

-The founder of the MacLennans was at best the great grandson of Gilliegorm Logan (a mythical Chief of Clan Logan from circa 1372), and was far removed from the holdings of the Clan Logan.
-The MacLennan were subservient to clans Fraser and MacKenzie at various times.
+Until the early nineteenth century, tartan patterns were probably based on locally available dyes, rather than being specific to surnames.